bpaquier/sansa-project-hetic/README.md

   - `yarn web` for your browser
   - `expo start` for ExpoGo app

+### Installation on your own phone or tablet

+Connect your computer and phone or tablet on the same wifi.
+Install expo go on your device (available in Play Store for android and App Store on ios).
+Start the project on your terminal, and scan the QR code that the terminal shows you with the Expo application on your device.

+### Installation for phone

+If you are using android studio, you just need to create a device with the Playstore enabled, and launch the device.
+When it's launch, `expo start`
+Once it's started, launch
+`> Press a │ open Android`

 ### Installation for borne

 #### Install android studio